-Certain transactions relating to land in the contribution area are exempt from the GAIC.
+Certain transactions relating to land in the contribution area are exempt from the Growth Areas Infrastructure Contribution (GAIC).
 An exemption is available in respect of particular dutiable transactions, certain transfers involving superannuation funds and on compulsorily acquired land.

 More information on each of the exemptions is available below.

 Note: A GAIC exemption does not extinguish a GAIC liability in respect of the land.
 It only postpones the GAIC liability to a subsequent GAIC event, unless an appropriate exemption also applies to that subsequent GAIC event.